 Identifying low-level concerns

 - Medical students must meet all the outcomes for undergraduate medical education, including behaving according to ethical and legal principles.
 Medical schools are required to have formal processes in place for assessing these requirements.
 Any system for identifying, raising and monitoring low-level professionalism concerns should work in conjunction with existing systems for assessment.

-- Students who experience difficulties with their health may display unprofessional behaviour that raises concern.
-It is important for medical schools to have a system to identify students who display such behaviour, since this may be an early indicator of more-significant misconduct or health issues.
+- Students who experience difficulties due to a health condition may display unprofessional behaviour that raises concern.
+It is important for medical schools to have a system to identify students who display such behaviour, since this may be an early indicator of more significant misconduct or health concerns.